coreymgilmore/stripe-appengine-frontend/README.md

 5. If the charge is successful, a receipt is shown.
 If the card was declined, an error is shown.

 ####Install & Setup:
+- Please see the [wiki page](https://github.com/coreymgilmore/stripe-appengine-frontend/wiki/Install-&-Setup) for more thorough instructions.

 1. Create a Stripe account.
 2. Activate your Stripe account.
 3. Create a Google Account.